praccu/blog/index.md

 I had to [set up Home Assistant](https://www.home-assistant.io/getting-started/) because this was my first project.
 I quite like it!

 I did need to buy a 50' long ethernet cable and attach an old RPi to my monitor for a while to get through the setup.

+If you need help, the home assistant forums and discord, and the ESPHome discord, are welcoming, although somewhat curmudgeonly.
+It's all volunteers, and a lot of people want their help.
+You'll make people like you if you read the documentation thoroughly before hand, include all your configuration and code snippets, and describe what you've already tried.
+If you can, try to answer someone else's questions while you're there.

 ### Config for Home Assistant
 A few hacks here: